DePayFi/public-documentation/docs/payments/plugins/woocommerce.md

 The more tokens you select, the more calculations need to be peformed during checkout which can slow down the checkout experience.

+A configuration with an excessive number of tokens can result in timeouts, making it impossible to complete checkout using DePay.